markp-gc/ipu_path_trace/README.md

 It has been tested on Ubuntu 18 and Mac OSX 11.6 it should be possible to build on other systems if you can satisfy the dependencies.

-Clone the repo (we need a specific commit here until a few things are fixed/unified):
+Clone the repo (we also checkout a known good commit here):

 ```
 git clone --recursive  https://github.com/markp-gc/remote_render_ui.git
 mkdir -p remote_render_ui/build
 cd remote_render_ui/build/
-git checkout e041807
+git checkout 3f1dc9a
 cmake -GNinja ..
 ninja -j100
 ```